sagemath/trac_to_gh/Issue 9636.md

 # Issue 9636: Catch output from PARI in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9636

 Original creator: jdemeyer